esallychang/modified-intro-to-rnaseq-hpc/README.md

-# Introduction to RNA-seq using high-performance computing (HPC): TEST for jan cohort
+# Introduction to RNA-seq using high-performance computing (HPC)

 ### Description